 The egg must hatch on the proper host plant, or it will not be able to develop into a butterfly.

-Special thanks to Marcia Moffitt for the graphic design and formatting of the print version of this publication, which is available upon request, and to Mark Rainey for the photos of the egg and chrysalis.
+Special thanks to Marcia Moffitt for the graphic design and formatting of the print version of this publication, which is available upon request, to Mark Rainey for the photos of the egg and chrysalis and to Master Gardener Becky Colwell for the adult Monarch butterfly feature photo.

 This work is supported by Crop Protection and Pest Management Extension Implementation Program C-REEMS Grant Proposal Number: 2017-04410 GRANT # 12398398 “Nevada Extension Implementation Program 2017” from the USDA National Institute of Food and Agriculture.